World War I is officially over.

 That island was Okinawa – the birthplace of Karate.

-The same year, crown prince Hirohito visited Okinawa on his way to Europe.
+The same year, crown prince Hirohito had visited Okinawa on his way to Europe.
 During Hirohito’s visit, a demonstration was given in his honor by a group of local performers.

 The cultural show included dancing, singing, live music…